SyncfusionExamples/customizing-columns-using-templates-in-angular-gantt-chart/README.md

 # Customizing Columns Using Templates and Adding a Custom Toolbar Item in Angular Gantt Chart

-A quick-start project that helps you to customize the column headers and data in the Gantt Chart component using templates.
-This project contains code snippets to add the custom toolbar buttons Quick Filter and Clear Filter.
+A quick-start Angular project that helps you to customize the column headers and data in the Angular Gantt Chart component of Syncfusion using templates.
+This project also contains code snippets to add the custom toolbar buttons Quick Filter and Clear Filter.

 Documentation: